audreyshin/rax/README.md

- #My name is Audrey Shin and I am currently a senior at Ridgewood High School in New Jersey
+ #My name is Audrey Shin and I graduated Ridgewood High School in 2023

- #If you are editing this website in the future I am sorry.
-My code will be overly messy and you probably will not be able to undestand anything, but hopefully you can decipher it to make updates.
+ #The purpose of this website is to share information about the Ridgewood High School Externship Program!
+In the making of this website, CSS/HTML and JavaScript was used.

 # Audrey Shin Ridgewood High School class of 2022